metacpan/metacpan-cpan-extracted/distros/S/Sys-Tlock/PERL.md

 - tlock\_zing()

-    Cleans up locks in the lock directory.
+    Cleans up tlocks in the lock directory.
 Takes care not to mess with any lock activity.

 - tlock\_tstart( $label )